- View your account

 The Mayor of London agreed a settlement with government in October 2010 for the Crossrail route and secured investment to upgrade the Tube.
 Crossrail is now being built at its key sites across London.

 In April 2012 the Mayor introduced a community infrastructure planning (CIL) levy on new developments in London to finance Crossrail.
 This is paid for by the developer.
-Find at more at GLA (external website).
+Find out more on the GLA (external website).

 How will London's Businesses Help Fund Crossrail?